 The robot lab has three manipulator robots from ABB: two IRB140s and one CRB15000.
 They have similar working radii, 80-90cm, and lifting capacities of 5kg.
 The two IRB140 robots (Norbert and Rudolf) are located in an industrial cell and can collaborate around a conveyor belt.
 CRB15000 (Jacobi) is a collaborative robot and has self-protection mechanisms that makes it safe enough to not require further external protection.

 The robots can all be programmed using a PC running RobotStudio.
 The program can also be simulated in a virtual environment in this.
-This simulation can also be viewed through VR glasses, where you can ‘walk’ around the robot as it works.
+This simulation can in addition be viewed through VR glasses, where you can ‘walk’ around the robot as it works.
 This allows entire robot projects to be planned and programmed before the robot is even purchased.

 Contact person: Ståle Freyer